Daily Routine – The Agile Mastery Challenge

 If you would ask me, how I define my idea of a great scrum master, presumably I would take you to a daily meeting.
 For me there is no better place to describe and see, what scrum masters have to do for their teams – and why it is so important that they do an excellent job.

 Each day at the same time, the team meets so as to bring everyone up to date on the information that is vital for coordination: each team members briefly describes any “completed” contributions and any obstacles that stand in their way.
 Usually, Scrum’s Three Questions are used to structure discussion.

 “What has been done?
 What comes next?
-What impediments need to be sorted out?”
+Are impediments to be sorted out?”
 These are the questions each team member should answer in the daily meeting.
 Purpose number one is to inform the rest of the team.
 But there is more.

 Answers in a daily should be genuine and authentic.
 No “I have worked on the task assigned to me”, “I continue with my task”, and “I’ll work around my impediments”, but real progress has to be reported.
-It creates focus on getting things done, avoid work on several topics in parallel, and thereby improve performance considerably.
+It helps to focus on getting things done, avoids work on several topics in parallel, and thereby improves performance considerably.

 Great Scrum Masters will remind the team of sticking to the content and – wherever necessary – helps them to improve on finding the right messages.
 As a side effect, teams will feel much more successful if there is real content and not just empty phrases.